Where Your AP Process Is Leaking Money and How to Find It in a Week

 Every time an invoice lands, someone writes a check.
 It feels responsive, it feels controlled.
 But it's neither.
 What you're actually doing is increasing your bank fees (one check run costs less than ten), multiplying your reconciliation work, and losing any ability to batch-verify payments before they hit the bank.

-The fix is simple: consolidate to two or three check runs per week.
-Then implement positive pay with your bank — a verification process where you submit the list of checks you've created to the bank before they clear.
+The fix is simple.
+Consolidate to two or three check runs per week.
+Then implement positive pay with your bank.
+This is a verification process where you submit the list of checks you've created to the bank before they clear.
 The bank checks every check number, amount, and payee against your list.
 If something doesn't match, it stops.
 No more duplicate payments getting through because someone processed an invoice twice.
 No more fraudulent checks in your name.

 One client I worked with cut check runs from daily to twice weekly and reduced AP processing time by 40% while eliminating duplicate-payment errors entirely.